 Table 1: Performance comparison of different models on natural language understanding tasks (in percent). "# To (M)" denote the number (in millions) of total parameters.
 We compare MPOBERT with PLMs (i.e., BERT and ALBERT) and Parameter-efficient Transformers (i.e., MobileBERT, TinyBERT and DistilBERT), respectively.
-The best and the second-best performance in each task are highlighted in bold and underlined. \blacklozenge : Experimental results by Sun et al. (2020b). \clubsuit : Experimental results by Jiao et al. (2019). \clubsuit : Experimental results by Devlin et al. (2018).
+The best and the second-best performance in each task are highlighted in bold and underlined. ♦: Experimental results by Sun et al. (2020b). ♣: Experimental results by Jiao et al. (2019). ♠: Experimental results by Devlin et al. (2018).

-parameter search and choose the model that performs best on the development set to make predictions on the test set.
-We include the details in the Appendix(see Appendix A.3.1 for the datasets and Appendix A.3.2 for evaluation metrics)
+Fine-tuning Datasets.
+To evaluate the performance of our model, we conduct experiments on the GLUE (Wang et al., 2018) and SQuAD v1.1 (Rajpurkar et al., 2016) benchmarks.
+Since fine-tuning is typically fast, we run an exhaustive parameter search and choose the model that performs best on the development set to make predictions on the test set.
+We include the details in the Appendix (see Appendix A.4.1 for the datasets and Appendix A.4.2 for evaluation metrics)